imls-measuring-up/ramp-analyses-scripts/README.md

 # ramp-analyses-scripts

+The data and code in this repository were used for the analysis and findings reported in

+* Arlitsch, Kenning, Jonathan Wheeler, Minh Thi Ngoc Pham, and Nikolaus Nova Parulian.
+2020.
+"An analysis of use and performance data aggregated from 35 institutional repositories." _Online Information Review_. <https://doi.org/10.1108/OIR-08-2020-0328>

 ## Verifying the Analysis:

 There are two steps to reproduce the results presented and discussed in the manuscript: